stephtr/cms-git-gateway/README.md

 | `--authClientSecret sEcREt123`                | `client_secret` for accessing the OAuth server                                                                       |
 | `--authPkce`                                  | With this flag being set, PKCE will be used for accessing the OAuth server.                                          |
 | `--adminSub 11`                               | For testing purposes and initial setup, admin rights can be granted to the external OAuth user with the given `sub`. |

+The provided authentication server has to support the authorization code flow and has to provide the scopes `openid`, `profile` and `email`.
+The redirection url used by this server is `${hostingUrl}/oidc-callback`.

 ### Netlify extension (client)